 (Feb 21, 2020)

-You cannot wrap a Sliver with a normal Padding in Flutter.
-Well you can, but it will not render correctly if you have objects in the list with shadows that extend out into the padded area.
+You cannot wrap a Sliver with normal Padding in Flutter.
+Well, you can, but it will not render correctly if you have objects in the list with shadows that extend out into the padded area.

 In this Gist demo when clicking on the example 1 button, we see that padding works OK on a normal grid view, but in example 2 we can see that using padding covers the shadows that should extend into the padded area, so we get a sharply cut shadow.